Calumet Heights, Chicago

-Calumet Heights, located on the South Side of the city, is one of the 77 well defined community areas of Chicago, Illinois.
+Calumet Heights is one of the 77 community areas of Chicago in Illinois, United States.
+It is located on the South Side of the city.

 Calumet Heights is bounded by 87th Street on the north, South Chicago Avenue on the east, and railroad lines on the west and south (along 95th Street).

 History

 Calumet Heights was swampy and relatively unoccupied throughout the nineteenth century.
 In 1870, the Calumet and Chicago Canal Dock Company purchased the Stony Island Ridge.
 A railroad was built in 1881 along the western border of Calumet Heights leading to the development of the neighborhood.
 The area became part of the Village of Hyde Park in 1889.
 Shortly thereafter, Hyde Park Township was annexed by Chicago.

 During the Chicago Freedom Movement, Calumet Heights was one of the few areas in which Martin Luther King Jr. received a positive reception in which he was hosted by a Calumet Heights business owner.
 During this same period, Dr. King was hit with a brick during a march in a white-majority area of Chicago.